General Assembly Fellowship

 The fellow has a regular assistantship and is based in Blacksburg and expected to make occasional trips to Richmond.

 The fellow serves in a full time role and is based in Richmond during the legislative session, January through early March, in order to monitor and participate in the activities of the General Assembly.
 After the session, the fellow returns to Blacksburg to help with end of session wrap up items.

 The General Assembly Fellow receives a full assistantship and tuition waiver for the fall and spring semesters.
 During the legislative session, a housing and food stipend is provided to cover lodging and meals.

 Contact Elizabeth Hooper at (804) 786-1604 or email@example.com

 How to Apply

-Application information for the 2020-2021 Fellowship cycle is posted below.
+Application information for the 2022-2023 Fellowship cycle will be posted below in March 2022.